 Preheat the oven to 350 F. In a mixing bowl, combine the almond flour, arrowroot flour, baking powder, sea salt, cinnamon, ginger, and allspice.

-In a separate large mixing bowl, whisk together the pumpkin puree, melted coconut oil, maple syrup, almond milk, and vanilla.
+In a separate large mixing bowl, whisk together the pumpkin puree, grapeseed oil, maple syrup, almond milk, and vanilla.
 Add half of the dry ingredient mixture to the wet ingredients, stirring to combine, then add the rest of the dry ingredient mixture and stir again until you have a nice thick cake batter.

-Lightly grease a bundt pan with melted coconut oil, then spoon the cake batter into the pan.
+Lightly grease a bundt pan with grapeseed oil, then spoon the cake batter into the pan.
 Smooth the batter with the back of a spoon to create a level top.
 Bake the cake in the preheated oven for 55 minutes to an hour, or until a cake tester inserted in the cake comes out clean.

 Remove the cake from the oven and let it cool in the pan for about 15 minutes.
 Carefully invert the bundt pan onto a wire rack to remove the cake from the pan and let it cool completely.